-Professor Jonathan Moore is a well respected Consultant Ophthalmic Surgeon, specialising in ocular surface reconstruction, laser refractive surgery, cataract and other intra-ocular eye surgery and has personally completed 13,000 treatments
+Professor Johnny Moore is a highly respected Consultant Ophthalmic Surgeon and Clinical Director of Cathedral Eye Clinic, specialising in ocular surface reconstruction, laser refractive surgery, cataract and other intra-ocular eye surgery and has personally completed 14,000 treatments.

-Jonathan is also owner and Medical Director of Cathedral Eye Clinic which offers specialist expertise in laser and refractive surgery, cataract surgery, anterior segment surgery, medical and surgical retina and oculoplastic surgery.
-The Clinic also has a strong commitment to evidence based research to improve patient care and The Cathedral Eye Research Foundation has sponsored numerous research activities over the years including sponsorship of Dr Victoria McGilligan’s secondment to colleagues in Harvard Medical School Boston
+Johnny and the Clinic also has a strong commitment to evidence based research to improve patient care and The Cathedral Eye Research Foundation has sponsored numerous research activities over the years including sponsorship of Dr Victoria McGilligan’s secondment to colleagues in Harvard Medical School Boston

-Significant publications have been achieved due to a result of the research efforts of Jonathan and collaborators.
+Significant publications have been achieved due to a result of the research efforts of Johnny and collaborators.

 In March 2019 Prof Moore presented on a number of specialist topics at the 26th BSRS Annual Scientific Congress in The Belfry at the end of March.
 The British Society for Refractive Surgery (BSRS) is a specialist forum for Ophthalmologists, Optometrists and others involved in all forms of refractive eye surgery.
 The Society enables Specialists to exchange scientific information allowing members to keep abreast of developments.